-There is no water quality data for the WCM from the Project area.
-Data related to the site-specific water quality will become available as CSG wells are drilled as part of pilot/appraisal programs and into production and will be incorporated into the model and updated accordingly.
+There is no water quality data for the WCM from the ATP 2059 area.
+Data related to the sitespecific water quality will become available as CSG wells are drilled as part of appraisal programs and into production and will be incorporated into the model and updated accordingly.
 A summary of the regional characteristics associated with the WCM are provided below.